fastenhealth/docs/CLA.md

 You represent that you are legally entitled to grant the above license.
 If your employer(s) has rights to intellectual property that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, that your employer has waived such rights for your Contributions to Jason Kulatunga, or that your employer has executed a separate Corporate CLA with Jason Kulatunga.

+You agree that this agreement is entered into subject to the laws of the United States of America and the State of California, and you further agree to personal jurisdiction and venue in the courts thereof.

 ## Contributions.

+You acknowledge that you have not been promised and unless specifically stated elsewhere in writing do not expect to receive anything of value for Your Contributions even in the event that the contribution is used in a commercial manner.

 You represent that each of Your Contributions is Your original creation.
 You represent that Your Contribution submissions include complete details of any third-party license or other restriction (including, but not limited to, related patents and trademarks) of which you are personally aware and which are associated with any part of Your Contributions.